 These risk-takers and technology enthusiasts adopt a new product before it is fully proven or readily available.

 They are willing to take risks and strive for a high reward.
-They are attracted to new product innovation and novelty and the potential of benefits and vanguard characteristic traits it complements them with.
+They are attracted to new product innovation and novelty, its potential benefits, and the vanguard characteristics it complements.

 Early adopters